-Other than Mr. Nicholl and the former CEO Mr. Shepard, the Named Executive Officers are members of the Company's Canadian defined benefit pension plans, which provide retirement benefits determined primarily by: (i) highest average pensionable earnings which includes regular salary and 50% of CSIP bonuses (100% for the CEO, if a member) and lump sum performance awards in a highest period of five consecutive years; and (ii) years of service.
+Other than Mr. Nicholl, the Named Executive Officers are members of the Company's Canadian defined benefit pension plans, which provide retirement benefits determined primarily by: (i) highest average pensionable earnings which includes regular salary and 50% of CSIP bonuses (100% for the CEO, if a member) and lump sum performance awards in a highest period of five consecutive years; and (ii) years of service.
 Mr. Nicholl, Senior Vice President, Finance and Chief Financial Officer is a member of the Company's defined contribution plan.
-Mr. Shepard elected not to participate in the Company's pension programs.